 - Smart landscaping – another great way to conserve water and reduce your monthly bill is to think about more conservative landscaping.
 According to the EPA, the average American family uses about 320 gallons a day, and 30% of that goes toward landscaping, gardening, and other outdoor uses.
 So that’s about 100 gallons a day that we use for our lawns and gardens.
 By designing a more water-efficient yard, your home can look great and save water.
 Some great water-efficient choices when selecting trees or bushes for your landscaping include: the coast live oak, the canyon live oak, the common hackberry, the toyon, blue gum eucalyptus, western redbud, and the toyon.
 If you aren’t ready to add to your landscaping, you can make use of mulch to conserve water.
 Adding a layer of mulch prevents water from evaporating quickly and also stops weeds from growing.
 To be most effective, you should have a layer of 3 to 4 inches of mulch.

-Give Drain Wizard a call today!!
+Contact Drain Wizard today!!
 We love helping our customers save money and become more energy efficient.